eclipse-che/che-plugin-registry/README.md

     --offline
         Build offline version of registry, with all artifacts included cached in the registry; disabled by default.
-    --rhel
-        Build using the rhel.Dockerfile (UBI images) instead of Alpine --skip-oci-image
+    --skip-oci-image
         Build artifacts but do not create the image
 ```